 - Rehabilitation following a stroke

 A Healthcare Assistant is trained and supervised by a Nurse, the nurse monitors the service, ensuring medical standards are met.
 The Healthcare assistant can offer everything that is needed medically.

-Often the services will be combined, or as the needs of your relative change, you may move from visiting care, to live in care, and then a live in complex care service.
+Often care services will be combined, or as the needs of your relative change, you may move from visiting care, to live-in care, and then a live-in complex care service.
 Every situation is different and MyLife can help you with choosing the right level of care for an elderly relative.